annjose/myblog/content/post/fastlane.md

 * Easy to get started - just do the one-time setup, add a fastfile and you are done
 * Integrates well with existing tools and services like TestFlight, HockeyApp, SonarQube, gradle etc.
 * Integrates well with exall major CI systems like Jenkins, CircleCI, Travis
-* Supports a wide range of capabilities through 170 actions https://docs.fastlane.tools/actions/.
+* Supports a wide range of capabilities through 170 actions https://docs.fastlane.tools/actions.
 There is an action for everything that you can think of - yes of course for clearing derived data too :-)
 * Easy to extend and customize actions as needed
 * Custom private lanes / actions for custom scripts
 * 100% open source under MIT license - https://github.com/fastlane/fastlane

 ## Advanced Concepts
-fastlane supports some cool features that are very helpful in managing mobile applications.
+Fastlane supports some cool features that are very helpful in managing mobile applications.

 * Pass parameters to your lane from command line
 * Private lanes
 * Retrieve the return value of a lane by reading the last line of the lane